fmonsalvebravo-dev/docquote/README.md

 # DocQuote Platform

-DocQuote Platform is an AI-native document generation API that generates professional sales quotes, purchase orders, and invoices from structured JSON.
+DocQuote Platform is an AI-native document generation API that generates professional PDF documents from structured JSON: sales quotes, proforma invoices, invoices, credit notes, receipts, and purchase orders.
 One API key works across all document types; the free tier and credits are shared.
 Built for autonomous agents, workflow automation, and developer integrations.